-HDFS 230 Human Development (3) KCC AA/DS
+HDFS 230 Human Development (3) KCC AA/DS and KCC AS/SS

-3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.
+Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.

 Comment: Human Development and Family Studies (HDFS) 230 was formerly known as Family Resources (FAMR) 230.